dan-leo/masters/thesis/v8/thesis.md

 polling or configuring URCs.
 By monitoring the module status, it can behave more efficiently for various applications.
 The `+CEREG` AT command can be used to check the network registration status, including registered, not registered, in the process of registering, denied registration, unknown and roaming.
 During this process, when the module is searching for a network, the `+NUESTATS` AT command can be polled to view receive and transmit time-on-air.
 Increasing receive time means the module scanning for a base station, and increase transmit time indicates an attempt to register with a base station.
 If the Total Power (RSSI) and Signal Power (RSRP) values are different than -32767 (invalid) then the module has read the MIB and SIB signals from the base station.
 With the `+CSCON` URC enabled to indicate each RRC connection change, it will show a "1" when connected and "0" when not.

-International SIMs (roaming SIM) can make the registration process take many minutes for the first time.
+International SIMs (roaming SIM) can make the registration process takes many minutes for the first time.
 Once registered, the network PLMN should be stored in the SIM for faster registration next time.

 The `+NUESTATS` AT command provides many other details, such as RF radio, network, throughput and data size characteristics.